------------------->

 • Best Thesis Award at Rice University, ECE Department, 2015

-• Fellowships and scholarships from Microsoft Research, IBM Research and Schlumberger, 2010-2015
+• Fellowships and Scholarships from Microsoft Research, IBM Research and Schlumberger, 2010-2015

 • Gold Medal in National Math Olympiad, Iran, 2004